Kyren223/server/nixosModules/eko-tos.md

 TO THE FULLEST EXTENT PERMITTED BY LAW, WE DISCLAIM ALL WARRANTIES, INCLUDING BUT NOT LIMITED TO IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, AND NON-INFRINGEMENT.
 WE DO NOT GUARANTEE THAT THE SERVICE WILL BE UNINTERRUPTED, SECURE, OR ERROR‑FREE, OR THAT IT WILL MEET YOUR EXPECTATIONS.

+We make no guarantees regarding data loss, security, or privacy.
 You assume full responsibility for any consequences resulting from your use of the service.

 ## 6. Limitation of Liability